spragger/garmin2hugo/README.md

 ### The Architecture

-I wanted an automated way to handle creating the blog entry each day.
+I mainly wanted to automate the daily blog entries.
 The automation turns my physical footsteps into a digital footprint with a few simple steps.

 ![Architecture Diagram](./images/mermaid-diagram.png)